atelier-saulx/based/AI_INSTRUCTIONS.md

-# Gemini Contribution Guidelines
+# AI Assistant Contribution Guidelines

-This document provides guidelines for Gemini when contributing to this project.
+This document provides guidelines for AI Assistants (like Gemini, Claude, Copilot, etc.) when contributing to this project.

 ## Core Principles